lwjohnst86/nfs484-1484-tutorials/notes.md

 * When marking, make sure to write down major issues students are dealing with in the exam/assignment, so that we can identify how to help them deal with it.
+* Focus on developing conceptual framework first, without the students previous skills, knowledge, and other "baggage".
+For instance, those from a clinical background need to forget about their background and their knowledge for the initial entry into the assignment/test.
+  Then as the exam moves along, incorporate past knowledge.
+* Try to get the students to learn when to **not** use past knowledge and when to draw upon it.

 ### What to tell students